qorix-group/process_description/process/trustable/index.rst

 *The* `Trustable Software Framework (TSF) <https://codethinklabs.gitlab.io/trustable/trustable/index.html>`_ *approach is designed for consideration of software where factors such as safety, security, performance, availability and reliability are considered critical.
-Broadly we assert that any consideration of trust must be based on evidence.*
+Broadly it asserts that any consideration of trust must be based on evidence.*

-You can use these tenets and assertion defined here to measure your OSS project trust score.
+The tenets and assertions defined in the Trustable Software Framework can be used to measure an (OSS) project trust score.
-Link your evidences to the Trustable Assertions (TA).
+To calculate the score link evidences to the Trustable Assertions (TA).

 .. figure:: _assets/tsf_overview.drawio.svg